F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/existing_stack/readme.md

 done

 #If a required parameter is not passed, the script will prompt for it below
-required_variables="vmScaleSetMinCount vmScaleSetMaxCount calculatedBandwidth scaleOutThroughput scaleInThroughput scaleTimeWindow adminUsername adminPassword dnsLabel instanceType imageName bigIpVersion vnetName vnetResourceGroupName mgmtSubnetName solutionDeploymentName applicationProtocols applicationAddress applicationServiceFqdn applicationPort applicationSecurePort sslCert sslPswd applicationType blockingLevel customPolicy tenantId clientId servicePrincipalSecret notificationEmail ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
+required_variables="vmScaleSetMinCount vmScaleSetMaxCount calculatedBandwidth scaleOutThreshold scaleInThreshold scaleTimeWindow adminUsername adminPassword dnsLabel instanceType imageName bigIpVersion vnetName vnetResourceGroupName mgmtSubnetName solutionDeploymentName applicationProtocols applicationAddress applicationServiceFqdn applicationPort applicationSecurePort sslCert sslPswd applicationType blockingLevel customPolicy tenantId clientId servicePrincipalSecret notificationEmail ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
         do
         if [ -z ${!variable} ] ; then